Letters to the Public About Cancer Screening

 Once you qualify for breast, cervical or colorectal screening, you will automatically get a letter inviting you to get screened.
 You will also get something called a “privacy notice.”
 The privacy notice tells you about the cancer screening programs run by Ontario Health (Cancer Care Ontario) and how your personal information is protected.
 You can change your mind about getting letters at any time.

-Ontario Health (Cancer Care Ontario) does not send letters for lung screening.
-For more information about lung screening, including information on who may qualify, see Screening for Lung Cancer.
+Ontario Health (Cancer Care Ontario) does not send letters for lung cancer screening.
+For more information about lung cancer screening, including information on who may qualify, see Screening for Lung Cancer.

 If you no longer want to get cancer screening letters from Ontario Health (Cancer Care Ontario) or if you want to change your personal information, follow these 3 steps:

 - Download the Cancer Screening Programs: Participant Information Form.

 - Fax the completed form to 1-866-682-9534 or mail it to the address on page 2 of the form.
 Detailed instructions and contact information are on the form – for help, call 1-866-662-9233.
 To protect your privacy, please do not email the form.